University Handbook, Section F:

 F75 Credit by examinations.
 Any student enrolled at Kansas State University is eligible to gain undergraduate credit by examination.
 A fee may be charged for such exams.
 Credit may be granted for any course with the consent of the head/chair of the department offering credit for that subject.
 Students who take College Level Examination Program (CLEP) or Advanced Placement (AP) tests should have the results sent to the Office of Admissions.
 For more information see the Office of Admissions’ website, http://consider.k-state.edu/admissions/.

 F76 Credit by examination may carry letter grades of A, B, C, or D, or a notation "credit" as determined by the department.
-The credit will be treated as resident credit and such graded work will receive grade points to be computed in the student's grade point average.
+The credit will be treated as resident credit, but, effective for students who enroll at K-State after the Spring 2017 term, such grades will not become part of the student's grade point average.
 Non-graded credit by examination shall be treated as graded hours in implementing the A/Pass/F policy.

 The Grading System: Grades and Grade Points